 Finally, as you get better with pricing your work and improving your profit margins, you will have more time to spend on professional development and growing your business.
 This benefits you and your clients in the long run, which is why I think that fixed pricing is the best option for all parties involved.

-If you have any questions or would like to discuss the concept further, then head over to my Slack channel and let’s get the conversation started!
+If you have any questions or would like to discuss the concept further, then head over to the ID community and let’s get the conversation started!